open-navigation/opennav_coverage/nav2_coverage/README.md

     - RQT

 Future
-  - Unit testing to make sure my visual inspection is correct
-  - Transform GPS to UTM zone properly + back to GPS on return
+  - Transform GPS to UTM zone properly + back to GPS on return (https://github.com/Fields2Cover/Fields2Cover/pull/95/files)
+  - Use coverage exceptions
+  - transform back into proper frame

   - BT nodes to interact with in in the Nav2 autonomy framework
   - A couple of utilities for the BT nodes to iterate through the swath-turn combos